 One of the biggest advantages of home care services is that they can be customized to accommodate a senior’s unique needs.
 This care option is extremely flexible and can be increased or dialed back as their condition declines or improves.

 While the difference between unskilled and skilled care is an important part of deciding to hire in-home services, it is also useful to understand that home care can be provided with different timeframes in mind.
 Home care companies offer both short-term and long-term services so that individual care plans can be adjusted to meet a senior’s needs.

-Below is a brief description highlighting the differences between short- and long-term services that can help you decide what might be appropriate for your loved one.
+Below are brief descriptions highlighting the differences between short- and long-term services that can help you decide the type of services a senior may need.

-It is possible a skilled nurse may be needed for dressing wounds, dispensing medications and monitoring vital signs.
-Following a stroke, a visiting physical or speech therapist might also be needed to help your parent learn to walk or speak again.
+Skilled care may be provided in the home for dressing wounds, dispensing medications, monitoring vital signs, or providing physical, speech, or occupational therapies.
+For example, following a stroke, a visiting physical therapist might be needed on a short-term basis to help a senior regain their balance and coordination.
 Once your loved one has recovered, these services will no longer be needed.
-At that point, the relationship with the agency ends.

-The best solution is to do your homework, ask lots of questions and know as much about the type of care your loved one needs as possible.
-Understanding pricing structures before signing a contract is as important as finding the right caregiver for your parent.
-After you have done some research online or sought referrals from physicians, friends and family members, you'll want to begin the interview and in-home consultation process with agencies and providers in your area.
+The best solution is to do your homework, ask lots of questions and know as much as possible about the type of care your loved one needs.
+After you have done some research online or sought referrals from physicians, friends and family members, you'll want to begin the interview and in-home consultation process with providers in your area.